Sacramento Nursing Home Abuse Attorneys. Also in, Fairfield, the Bay Area and Surrounding Areas

 Further signs can be exhibited by tension between the elder and the caregiver or a change in the elder’s personality, behavior or disposition.
 Physical warning signs can also be present, often in the form of unexplained bruises on the elder’s body, scratches or cuts, or even drowsiness, chapped lips, or a vacant stare due to over medication.
 Signs of neglect can be exhibited by poor hygiene, uncut and dirty finger and toenails, bed sores, or unexplained weight loss.

-If you suspect that a member of your family is the victim of nursing home neglect, abuse or negligence, our attorneys in Sacramento or Fairfield can help.
+If you suspect that a member of your family is the victim of nursing home neglect, abuse or negligence, our attorneys in Sacramento, Fairfield and the Bay Area can help.
 Contact York Law Firm today to schedule a consultation.
 You may also call toll-free at 800-939-1832 or complete a brief questionnaire for a free, private case evaluation.

 Nursing Home Abuse Law